kata-containers/kata-containers/Developer-Guide.md

 ## Set up a debug console

-By default you cannot login to a virtual machine since this can be sensitive from a security perspective.
-Also allowing logins would require additional packages in the rootfs, which would increase the size of the image used to boot the virtual machine.
+By default you cannot login to a virtual machine, since this can be sensitive from a security perspective.
+Also, allowing logins would require additional packages in the rootfs, which would increase the size of the image used to boot the virtual machine.

-If you want to login to a virtual machine that hosts your containers, complete the following steps, which assume a rootfs image.
+If you want to login to a virtual machine that hosts your containers, complete the following steps, which assume the use of a rootfs image.

 ### Create a custom image containing a shell